Environmental

 was investigated.
 Published by Cornell University - USA, INSTAT,

-& FOFIFA under the auspices of the ILO programme ‘Improved Economic
+& FOFIFA under the auspices of the ILO program ‘Improved Economic

 Analysis for Decision-Making in Madagascar’ supported by USAID,